 This spring we took on the project of tackling our family room & kitchen.
 We live in a old cabin like house, small windows, lots of walls and low ceilings, so it’s easy for it too feel closed off and dark.
-We had been wanting to open up and brighten it up for a while and the changes we made really did that.
+Having said that, I love the rustic feel to our house!
+Although cabins are associated with getaway homes, I know plenty of people who would want to live in a log cabin full-time.
+It all depends on your style and preference, but as much as I love my cabin-like home, I feel the darkness is starting to give it a gloomy feel.
+We had been wanting to open up and brighten it up with some interior updates this winter, and the changes we made really did that.

 The biggest thing we did was cutout that wall looking into the kitchen (before photos are at the bottom of the post – the first photo shows that wall before).
 Opening that up makes it feel much bigger and it’s so nice having our two main rooms connected.

 We furnished our new family room with wonderful AllModern.
 An awesome decor shop online, they also have an app that I was addicted to while planning the room.
 They have a huge variety of different styles & price ranges, they basically had everything I could have been looking for.
 I’ve shared a list of links to our items below.

 These beautiful rugs are from rugsusa.com, I’ve ordered many rugs from them over the years, love them!
 These Chembra Flatweave Trellis rugs have been my favourite yet.
 We live in the rainy woods, have a huge shedding dog and a toddler, so my main criteria was durable.
 These ones have been so practical, very forgiving to little marks on them, even the darker patch where the dog likes to lay down when were not in the room blends in.
 Plus, the pattern is beautiful!
 If you’re going to be buying a new rug then check out this blog entry on how to choose the right rug for you.